 “I experience gratitude and appreciation for all I receive and for the miracle of my life.”

 What is the Best Yoga Sutras Translation?

 Edwin Bryant’s Sutra translation remains authentic to Patanjali and finds a middle ground where the critical dexterity of his intellectual skills mix with poetic simplicity.
 Short translations by Gurus with minimal commentary are hard to judge.
-These are great for passionate beginners or to re-kindle a fading practice, however, to make yoga a life practice requires deep motivation.
+These short translations are great for passionate beginners or to re-kindle a fading practice.
+However, to make yoga a life practice requires deep motivation.
 Bryant’s translation brings more value to my progression in yoga than any translation I’ve read.
 He has let the sutras outlive Patanjali, and offers more than one interpretation to apply to our modern yoga practice.

-My Ashtanga practice has also deepened by understanding how different schools of thought view Patanjali’s sutras.
-A few of the at least ten schools of thought tread on the fine line of atheism and solipsism in the book.
+My Ashtanga practice has also deepened my understanding how different schools of thought view Patanjali’s Sutras.
+A few of at least ten schools of thought tread on the fine line of atheism and solipsism in the book.
 Other schools frame pure devotion to Hindu deities or your personal God as the goal of yoga.
 This information is a necessary component to becoming a well-rounded yogi, and this book will be one primary reference for this blog.

 A belief system evolves when authors such as Edwin Bryant break the mindset that small texts should not be immune to thorough analysis.
 Our search should not just be towards finding the authors original intent, but also to reveal hidden concepts, and to illuminate the relevance of the text to the philosophical questions of today.
 In the West, the deep, progressive systems of literary criticism are just starting to touch yoga.

 The treasure is not in one point of view, but synthesizing the best part of every view into a new view.
 That is a process that is subjective, however, Bryant does a great job at keeping his translation very down to earth in his combinations.